 Did you know that non-dairy whipped toppings can contain milk protein (casein), and most do?
-It’s been a long time coming, but So Delicious has finally released a truly dairy-free whipped topping called CocoWhip!
+Fortunately, there are some wonderful whipped toppings that are truly dairy-free, like So Delicious CocoWhip!

-Certifications: So Delicious Dairy Free CocoWhip Topping is Certified Gluten-Free, Vegan and Kosher Parve, and Non-GMO Verified.
+Certifications: So Delicious CocoWhip is Certified Gluten-Free, Certified Vegan, Non-GMO Verified, and Certified Kosher Pareve.

 For More Product Information: Visit the So Delicious website at www.sodeliciousdairyfree.com.

 *Always read the ingredient and nutrition statement prior to consumption.
 Ingredients, processes, and labeling are subject to change at any time for any company or product.
 Contact the company to discuss their manufacturing processes if potential allergen cross-contamination is an issue for you.
 No food product can be guaranteed “safe” for every individual’s needs.
 You should never rely on ingredient and allergen statements alone if dealing with a severe food allergy.